VectorInstitute/HV-Ai-C/README.rst

 Sinergym
 --------

-`Sinergym <https://github.com/ugr-sail/sinergym>`_ is a building control environment that follows OpeanAI Gym interface and uses EnergyPlus simulator.
+`Sinergym <https://github.com/ugr-sail/sinergym>`_ is a building control environment that follows OpenAI Gym interface and uses EnergyPlus simulator.
 To use Sinergym, see detailed instruction on how to install `here <https://ugr-sail.github.io/sinergym/compilation/main/pages/installation.html>`__.

 Beobench
 --------